vanshdevgan/PythonDataCollector/README.md

 # PythonDataCollector
-A Class Python Project For Understanding GUI AND APIS
+A Python Script For Understanding GUI(tikinter) AND APIS.